jacobhenn/gpxa/README.md

 ### pretty printing

 - if `--pretty` is set to `auto`, it will only pretty print if the output of `gpxa` is not being redirected.
-- when pretty printing is off, descriptions, blank lines, and units will not be printed, all units are strict (e.g. won't auto-convert 2000 ft to 0.37 mi), and times are given in integer numbers of milliseconds.
+- when pretty printing is off, descriptions, blank lines, and units will not be printed, all units are strict (e.g. won't auto-convert 2000 ft to 0.37 mi), and times are given in integer numbers of milliseconds. in addition, errors while finding any requested statistic will prevent the printing of any statistics and behave as a fatal error instead of printing in stdout with the successfully computed statistics.

 ## known errors / restrictions